RAIN GARDEN GOLDFISH

 We do not have a storefront and insurance/liability issues preclude selecting fish at the farm.
 So, if you live on Oahu you will still have to select fish off the web site.
-However, you can arrange to pick up your fish several days after they are ordered to save the shipping charges.
+Interisland shipping within Hawaii requires state agricultural inspection and a trip over the mountain for us which may delay shipping.

 Send us an e-mail with the item number(s) for the fish you would like and we will confirm the total cost with shipping.
 We usually send a PayPal invoice which will securely process your credit card.
 You can also telephone with credit card information if that works better for you.
 Payment must be received prior to shipping.

 I guess we should have a shopping cart system - or at least an order form.
 But, we don't.
 Just send us an e-mail listing the item number(s) for the fish you are interested in.
 We check e-mail throughout day and will reply promptly.
 Of course, we will need your shipping address too as well as a daytime phone number in case Federal Express has a hard time finding you.